tokio-rs/mio/doc/getting-started.md

 immediately with Ok(None), in which case we must wait for the event loop to notify us again that the socket is readable.

-Even if we just received a ready notification, there is no guarantee that a read from the socket will succeed and not return `Ok(None)`, so we must handle that case as well.
+> **Important:** Even if we just received a ready notification, there is
+> no guarantee that a read from the socket will succeed and not return
+> `Ok(None)`, so we must handle that case as well.

 If a connection was successfully accepted, we just print some output and shutdown the event loop.
 The `event_loop.run(...)` call will return and